 Wherefore I perceive that there is nothing better, than that a man should rejoice in his own works; for that is his portion: for who shall bring him to see what shall be after him? .

 This essay has a number of themes.
-Notwithstanding this insightful quotation from Ecclesiastes, central to all is my belief that the way to truth and understanding; knowledge and worth; purpose and happiness; is not through an appeal to the authority of wise men of the past (or their writings) but through a sceptical analysis of contemporary ideas and values.
+Notwithstanding this insightful quotation from Ecclesiastes (in the Christian Bible and Jewish Tanakh), central to all is my belief that the way to truth and understanding; knowledge and worth; purpose and happiness; is not through an appeal to the authority of wise men of the past (or their writings) but through a sceptical analysis of contemporary ideas and values, some of which do indeed owe their origin to the ancients.

 This analysis is central to what I have called The Great Human Project, the understanding and mastering our immediate universe.
 This is a collective endeavour that gives a purpose to the otherwise fleeting existence of humanity.
 It goes beyond purely individual goals; like a sporting record; becoming a millionaire or the acquisition of power or fame.